In this Azure tutorial, we will discuss how to create a PowerShell Azure Function.

 After appending the name value as the query string parameter, you can see we got the expected output below

-Now, we have created the PowerShell Azure Function in Visual Studio Code, and We have verified that it is working fine.
-Now, it is time to deploy the PowerShell Azure Function to Azure.
+We have created the PowerShell Azure Function in Visual Studio Code and verified that it is working correctly.
+Now, it is time to deploy it to Azure.

 Deploy PowerShell Azure Function From Visual Studio Code

-Like other Azure Functions, We can also deploy PowerShell Azure Function From Visual Studio Code with a few easy steps.
-Follow the below steps to Publish PowerShell Azure Function From Visual Studio Code.
+Like other Azure Functions, we can also deploy PowerShell Azure Functions from Visual Studio Code with a few easy steps.
+Follow the steps below to publish PowerShell Azure Functions from Visual Studio Code.

 The first step is to click on the Azure button again and then click on the Deploy to Function App button, as highlighted below.

-Now, the next step is to click on the + Create new Function App in Azure button.
+The next step is to click the + Create new Function App in Azure button.

-Now, on the below window, provide a unique name for the function app and hit Enter.
+Now, in the window below, provide a unique name for the function app and hit Enter.

-Select the runtime stack version from the below window.
-Select the PowerShell Core 7.0 as the runtime stack.
-An important point to note is that Do not select the PowerShell Core 6.2 version here as it is already deprecated.
+Select the runtime stack version from the window below.
+Select PowerShell Core 7.0 as the runtime stack.
+Note that you should not select the PowerShell Core 6.2 version here, as it has already been deprecated.

-The next is that you need to select the location for the new Azure resource.
-Now, it will start creating all the Azure components needed for the deployment, and it will take a few seconds, and it will show you deploying the PowerShell Azure Function to the Azure Portal.
+The next step is to select the location for the new Azure resource.
+Now, it will start creating all the Azure components needed for the deployment, which will take a few seconds.
+It will then show you how to deploy the PowerShell Azure Function to the Azure Portal.

-Now, if you see the output window, it will start creating the Azure components individually.
-Then, after a few minutes, it will deploy your PowerShell Azure Function To Azure Successfully.
+If you see the output window, it will start creating the Azure components individually.
+Then, after a few minutes, it will successfully deploy your PowerShell Azure Function To Azure.

-So this is the way to create a PowerShell Azure Function using VS Code and Deploying a PowerShell Azure Function From VS Code.
+This is how to create and deploy a PowerShell Azure Function using VS Code.

 How To Create A PowerShell Azure Function Using The Azure Portal